 - Therapy development — how exRNAs might be used as therapeutic agents.

 - Data management — how to develop a community-wide resource for exRNA standards, protocols and data.

-NCATS is administering and providing scientific oversight to 18 of the projects, which focus on development of biomarkers from exRNA found in body fluids and the design of new ways to use exRNA in treatments.
+NCATS administered and provided scientific oversight to 18 of the 30 projects, which focused on the development of biomarkers from exRNA found in body fluids and the design of new ways to use exRNA in treatments.

-Learn more about all of the ExRNA Communication projects from the NIH Common Fund.
+Learn more about the Phase 1 ExRNA Communication projects from the NIH Common Fund.

 There are no open funding opportunities at this time.

 - RFA-OD-20-018: Emergency Awards: Exosome-based Non-traditional Technologies Towards Multi-Parametric and Integrated Approaches for SARS-CoV-2 (U18 Clinical Trial Not Allowed).
 This emergency FOA provided an expedited funding mechanism as part of the Rapid Acceleration of Diagnostics-Radical (RADx-rad) initiative.

 - RFA-RM-18-028: Advancing Extracellular RNA (exRNA) Communication Research: Towards Single Extracellular Vesicle (EV) Sorting, Isolation, and Analysis of Cargo (UG3/UH3 Clinical Trial Not Allowed)

 - RFA-RM-18-027: Advancing Extracellular RNA (exRNA) Communication Research: Improved Isolation and Analysis of exRNA-Carrier Subclasses (UG3/UH3 Clinical Trial Not Allowed)